colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ::: notes

-It came out of a Build Night idea in 2016 and I launched the first iteration in 2017 with 256 respondents and about 500 lines of Ruby to produce a series of tables that helped me and Justin Reese, Code & Supply's founder and owner, write two blog posts.
-The table generation was repeateable, but I made all of the graphics in Apple Numbers.
+The Compensation Survey grew out of a Build Night idea in 2016, and I launched the first iteration in 2017 with 256 respondents and about 500 lines of Ruby to produce a series of tables that helped me and Justin Reese, Code & Supply's founder and owner, write two blog posts.
+The table generation was repeatable, but I made all of the graphics in Apple Numbers.

-In 2020, we kicked off a "Compensation Survey Working Group," recruited almost a dozen volunteers to help... and then the pandemic hit and volunteers were in the wind.
+In 2020, we kicked off a "Compensation Survey Working Group" and recruited almost a dozen volunteers to help... and then the pandemic hit, and most volunteers were in the wind.
 We still managed to get it out, though.
 We had around 750 responses.
 Our process wasn't repeatable: one person did the graphs in their own Tableau account and became a bottleneck.
-We asked a lot of questions and our abandonment rate was higher than we'd like.
+We asked a lot of questions, and our abandonment rate was higher than we'd like.
-However, we automated builds of the report, which we wrote in Markdown and compiled to a PDF with Pandoc.
+However, we automated builds of the report, which we wrote in Markdown and compiled into a PDF with Pandoc.

 In 2022, we started again, slimming down the question set from 72 to 48 and engaged in real software development to build a framework for analysis.
-It took a lot longer than we planned -- more than a year when we'd planned about four months -- but life got in the way for all of the volunteers, so we did the best we could for that all volunteer team.
+It took a lot longer than we planned -- more than a year when we'd planned about four months -- but life got in the way for all of the volunteers, so we did the best we could for that all-volunteer team.

 :::